James F. Cremer

 Co-founder, CTO, Digital Artefacts, LLC, 2000-2009

-Research interests; computer graphics, virtual environments, simulation, integration of numeric
+Research interests: sensor-based and mobile apps for healthcare, virtual environments, simulation, integration of numeric

 and symbolic computing, geometric modeling, problem solving environments.